The double punch: Ozone and climate stresses on vegetation (OzoNorClim)

 The ozone sensitivity of meadow species from Northern Norway may vary, and if so, our results may add to the information farmers may use for choosing species or cultivars suited to local conditions.

 The Finnmark vegetation may be stressed by ozone pollution, which may cause reduced plant sizes and a bias for less ozone sensitive species.
 At the same time, the vegetation is stressed by climate changes.
 Higher temperatures cause earlier snowmelt in spring, yielding a longer growth season.
 These different changes in plant growth conditions may lead to a shift in species composition and thus altered vegetation.
+Changes in vegetation may in turn cause changes to the climate, - a feedback effect that will be studied in models of future climate in these areas.

 - Estimate current and recent levels of tropospheric ozone concentrations